Pseudomonas Infections and Spa Pools: What You Need to Know

 What are the symptoms of *Pseudomonas* folliculitis?

-How can I prevent *Pseudomonas* infections in my spa pool?
+What steps can I take to stop *Pseudomonas* infections from happening in my spa pool?

-How often should I test for *Pseudomonas aeruginosa* in my spa pool?
+How frequently should I conduct *Pseudomonas aeruginosa* tests on the water of my spa pool?

-Microbiological testing for *Pseudomonas aeruginosa* should be carried out monthly [13, 14].
+The testing for *Pseudomonas aeruginosa* should be performed once a month according to [13, 14].